caitlinmeyer/2021/_pages/about.md

 ## Selected Experience
 You can view my [LinkedIn profile](https://www.linkedin.com/in/caitlinemeyer/) or full resume for more.

-<small>2017 - present</small>
+<small>2017 - present</small> <BR>
-**Research and Education Librarian &amp; Coordinator of Instruction** Cushing/Whitney Medical Library
+**Research and Education Librarian &amp; Coordinator of Instruction**<BR>
+Cushing/Whitney Medical Library<BR>
-Yale University
+Yale University<BR><BR>

 I lead the medical library's instruction program.
 This involves strategic planning for the workshop program, creating online tutorials, consulting on instruction-related matters for my colleagues, and running the Instruction Community of Practice group.
-I work closely with the faculty and students of both physician associate programs, teaching ressearch skills in the curriculum and supporting student thesis projects.
+I work closely with the faculty and students of both physician associate programs, teaching ressearch skills in the curriculum and supporting student thesis projects. <BR><BR>

 <small>2016 - 2017</small>
 **Instructional Design Assistant**